dodayslabs/docs/README.md

 ## DoDays Docs

-Docs for the DoDays API.
+OpenAPI specification, docs and Bruno collection for the DoDays API.